emilbra/goplay/.github/pull_request_template.md

 # Please go to the 'preview' tab, and select the appropriate template

-The selected PR template should match the name of the branch you are creating the PR from.
+Selected template should match the type of change you are submitting
-If you are unsure, feel free to ask in the Teams chat.

 - [Breaking](?expand=1&template=breaking.md)
 - [Feature](?expand=1&template=feature.md)